 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

 The following programs are offered to school groups.
-Once you have made your program selection and chosen 2 or 3 dates that will work for your group, please call us at 231-843-9261 to make your reservation.
+Once you have made your program selection and chosen two or three dates that will work for your group, please call us at 231-843-9261 to make your reservation.
 All programs are reserved in two-hour blocks.
 We suggest that groups of more than 45 students be divided into two separate groups.

 Come out to Ludington State Park and discover how Lake Michigan, one of our Great Lakes, plays an important part in our lives.
 We search out geological evidence to show us how these magnificent lakes were formed.
 We will look at the changing lake levels and our impact on the lakes.
 Students will leave with a better understanding of lake ecology.

-This program ties together the sand dune ecology on which this lighthouse sets, and the lighthouse's role in Michigan's maritime history.
+This program ties together the sand dune ecology on which this lighthouse sits and the lighthouse's role in Michigan's maritime history.
 The park interpreter leads students on a guided sand dunes walk on their way to the lighthouse.
-The walking distance to the lighthouse is approximately two miles one-way.
+The walking distance to the lighthouse is approximately 2 miles one way.
 Students will discover the fascinating world of sand dunes, how they are formed, the diversity of environments within the dunes, plants and animals that make the dunes their home, and why the dunes are protected.
 Students are shown equipment used in lighthouse operations and given a tour through the lighthouse.
 Everyone gets to climb the 130 steps to the top of one of the tallest light towers on Lake Michigan.
 We will cover the sciences (geology, biology, botany, ecology) and Michigan maritime history.
-The lighthouse and trail are not wheelchair A.D.A. accessible.
+The lighthouse and trail are not wheelchair -accessible.